MilfordGibson/pyshark/README.md

-# pyshark
+##pyshark

-Python wrapper for tshark, allowing python packet parsing using wireshark dissectors.
+Python#wrapper for tshark, allowing python packet parsing using wireshark dissectors.

 Extended documentation: http://kiminewt.github.io/pyshark

-**Looking for contributors** - for various reasons I have a hard time finding time to maintain and enhance the package at the moment.
+!*Looking for contributors** - for various reasons I have a hard time finding time to maintain and enhance the package at the moment.
 Any pull-requests will be reviewed and if any one is interested and is suitable, I will be happy to include them in the project.
 Feel free to mail me at dorgreen1 at gmail.

 There are quite a few python packet parsing modules, this one is different because it doesn't actually parse any packets, it simply uses tshark's (wireshark command-line utility) ability to export XMLs to use its parsing.